-7.23 What is the maintenance period for an AMR system?
+6.23 What is the maintenance & Remote Data period for an AMR system?

-A 5-year (60-month) warranty on all AMR components and installation must be provided by the AMR manufacturer from the date of installation.
+A minimum 5-year (60-month) warranty on all AMR components with remote data sent to meter data management system to Urban Utilities and installation must be provided by the AMR manufacturer from the date of acceptance from Urban Utilities commissioning.